smcgdub/MS3_Project_Tipsy_Mac_Staggers/README.md

 ![Image of the Mongo DB structure](assets/images/readme_images/mongo_db_structure.png)

-Now your DB is set up you can clone the repository from Github.
-The link to the repository which can be found on Github by clicking [Here](https://github.com/smcgdub/MS3_Project_Tipsy_Mac_Staggers)<br>
+5. Now your DB is set up you can clone the repository from Github.
+The link to the repository which can be found on Github by clicking [Here](https://github.com/smcgdub/MS3_Project_Tipsy_Mac_Staggers)

-You will need to follow the instructions on how to clone a Github repository, these instructions can be found by clicking [Here](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository#cloning-a-repository-to-github-desktop)<br>
+6. You will need to follow the instructions on how to clone a Github repository, these instructions can be found by clicking [Here](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository#cloning-a-repository-to-github-desktop)<br>

 <em>**Note:** In terminal when you type git clone and then paste the URL you it should look like this `$ git clone https://github.com/smcgdub/MS3_Project_Tipsy_Mac_Staggers`</em><br>

+7. Once you have downloaded all the files you will need to install the requirements for the project.
+You can do sy by typing in your terminal `pip3 install -r requirements.txt` and pressing enter.
+All of the requirements from the txt file will now download.
-Now you will also need to create your own env.py file and store the necessary environment variables in it.
-To do so securely you must<br>
+8. Now you will also need to create your own env.py file and store the necessary environment variables in it.
+To do so securely you must:

-1. Create a gitignore file in your root directory
+i.
+Create a gitignore file in your root directory if its not already created<br>
-2. Then create an env.py file
+ii.
+Then create an env.py file<br>
-3. Add the following variables to your env.py file:
+iii.
+Add the following variables to your env.py file:<br>

 - Import os
 - os.environ.setdefault("IP", "enter value")